 Because lips don't contain oil glands, they can easily dry and become chapped, no matter what the season.
 Cold weather and wind can be aggravators, as can sun exposure or dry air at home or work.
 Habits can also cause chapping - if you lick your lips a lot, they can dry out.
 Not being well hydrated can also cause the problem, as can some chemicals you may come in contact with.
 In addition, chapped lips may be a side effect of some medications, such as Inderal used to treat high blood pressure, and can be a symptom of a number of medical conditions.
 It might be worth your while to consult a dermatologist, if you haven't already, to see if you can pinpoint the cause.

-In the meantime, Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine, suggests the following strategy:
+In the meantime, Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, suggests the following strategy:

 - Drink lots of fluids to stay hydrated.